 Success at International conference involves so much more than the delivery of an academic paper or poster.
 You need to have the skills and attributes to present effectively, network appropriately, behave professionally and make the most of all the opportunities a conference offers.
 You will probably have to do all of this in a place that you are unfamiliar with, surrounded by successful people that you want to impress.
 It can all be a bit overwhelming!

 Arc52 offers sessions for individuals who want to prepare and develop their skills before attending an academic conference.
-Or for groups there are two modules, which can be taken over two days (see more below).
-Bespoke sessions can also be designed to meet the needs of your staff or students; Arc52 can help your DTC cohort group and other groups.
+You can choose from the modules below or a bespoke session can also be designed to meet the needs of your staff or students; Arc52 can help your DTP cohort group and other groups.

 What we offer